Quick guide to illegal content risk assessments

 You’ll need to:

-- Consider any additional measures that may be appropriate on your service to protect people
+• identify any additional measures that may be appropriate for your service implement all safety measures

 What you can do now

-Read our quick guide to our draft codes of practice for illegal harms, which summarises the safety measures that different services might need to use.
+Read our quick guide to illegal content codes of practice which summarises the safety measures that different services might need to use.

 Step four: Report, review and update risk assessments

-- Report on the risk assessment and measures via relevant governance channels
+• report on the illegal content risk assessment and measures through appropriate governance and accountability channels

 We recommend that services report their risk assessment outcomes and online safety measures to a relevant internal governance body.
 For small services without formal boards or oversight teams, this can simply mean reporting to a senior manager with responsibility for online safety.

-To keep your risk assessment up to date, our proposals recommend reviewing it annually.
-You also need to review your assessment if Ofcom makes a significant change to risk profiles.
-If you are planning to make a significant change to your service, you need to do a new risk assessment before making the change.
-Our draft guidance covers this in more detail.
+To keep your risk assessment up to date, we recommend reviewing it annually.
+You also need to review your assessment if Ofcom makes a significant change to Risk Profiles.
+If you are planning to make a significant change to your service, you need to complete a new risk assessment before making the change.
+Our Risk Assessment Guidance and Risk Profiles (PDF, 852.72 KB) covers this in more detail.

 What you can do now

-Make someone responsible for getting your business ready for the new online safety duties, and the risk assessment you'll need to do in future.
+Appoint someone responsible for getting your business ready for the new online safety duties and the risk assessment you'll need to complete.